gaiusm/dhewm3/README.md

 # ABOUT

+_pybot-dhewm3_ is a fork of the dhewm3 project which is experimental code to demonstrate and develop python bots within doom3.
+The python bots are forked (potentially running on a different processor) and they communicate via simple remote procedure calls.
+The project allows for experiementing and implementing different bot API calls.

+The original README.md continues here:

 _dhewm 3_ is a _Doom 3_ GPL source port, know to work on at least Windows, Linux, Mac OS X and FreeBSD.

 The goal of _dhewm 3_ is bring _DOOM 3_ with the help of SDL to all suitable